UK government fights demand to hand over Boris Johnson’s messages to COVID-19 inquiry

 The inquiry said if the WhatsApp messages and notebooks can’t be produced, the government must provide witness statements from senior officials setting out what efforts have been made to find them.

-Prime Minister Rishi Sunak, who took office after Johnson left office in September – to be succeeded, for a few weeks, by Liz Truss — said the government had already handed over tens of thousands of documents to the inquiry and was “considering next steps carefully.”
+Sunak, who took office after Johnson left office in September – to be succeeded, for a few weeks, by Liz Truss — said the government had already handed over tens of thousands of documents to the inquiry and was “considering next steps carefully.”
 The government is worried about the precedent that disclosing Johnson’s full, unredacted conversations might set.

+Johnson’s office said the former leader had “no objection to disclosing material to the inquiry,” but that decisions on redactions were for the Cabinet office, a government department, to make.

 Bob Kerslake, a former head of the civil service, said that the government was likely resisting disclosure “to save embarrassment of ministers” — an approach he called “misguided.”